fzhangcode/chuangqi/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoc Associated at System Biology
+role: Postdoc Associate at Biological Engineering

 # Organizations/Affiliations to show in About widget
 organizations: